 A Sullustan who serves as a freelance pilot for the Rebellion.
 He participated in several operations flying his freighter, the Mellcrawler, and later assists Lando in flying the Millennium Falcon during the Battle of Endor.
 Thirty years after the Battle of Endor, Nunb is among several Alliance veterans who joins the Resistance to combat the growing threat of the First Order.

 - Ace Pilot: He is a skilled enough pilot to sneak a fairly large starship onto a planet's surface without being detected by an orbiting Star Destroyer.
 Nunb later helps Lando copilot the Falcon during the Battle of Endor, helping guide it through the battle and the run through the second Death Star; thirty years after that, he pilots his own ship into the assault on Starkiller Base, living to tell the tale after the fact.
+He also pilots the salvaged Tantive IV during the Battle of Exegol.

 - Alliterative Name: Nien Nunb.